suggap

 Plot

-In the Mississippi Delta, bigoted, middle-aged cotton gin owner Archie Lee Meighan has been married to pretty, naïve 19-year-old "Baby Doll" Meighan for two years.
-Archie Lee impatiently waits for her 20th birthday, when, by prior agreement with her now-deceased father, the marriage can finally be consummated.
-In the meantime, she sleeps in a crib, because the only other bedroom furniture in the house is the bed in which Archie sleeps; Archie, an alcoholic, spies on her through a hole in a wall.
-Baby Doll's senile Aunt Rose Comfort lives in the house, as well, much to Archie's chagrin.
+In the Mississippi Delta, bigoted, middle-aged cotton gin owner Archie Lee Meighan has been married to pretty, naïve 19-year-old "Baby Doll" Meighan for nearly two years.
+As part of his marriage negotiation with Baby Doll's terminally ill (now-deceased) father, Archie promised to provide for her.
+Terms included setting her up at a restored "Tiger Tail," once the grandest house in the county but now in dilapidated condition.
+Long eagerly awaited by Archie, the next day is Baby Doll's 20th birthday, when according to the agreement, the marriage can finally be consummated.
+In the meantime, Baby Doll sleeps in a crib because the only other bedroom furniture in the house is the bed in which Archie sleeps.
+Archie, an alcoholic, spies on her through a hole in a wall.
+Baby Doll's senile Aunt Rose Comfort lives in the house as cook and housekeeper, much to Archie's chagrin.